 Our goal in the spectacular delta of the Sine-Saloum in Senegal, the most visited region in the country, is to replant mangroves over 4775 hectares at a density of 5000 trees per hectare.

 Our project will also re-establish sustainable and profitable mangrove-friendly fishing and farming activities for local communities.

 It is expected to form part of the largest carbon-certified mangrove project in the world, together with a similar project in the more southerly Casamance delta.

+Villages here rely on the mangroves to protect them from storms and support agriculture, fishing and seafood.
 The delta was seriously affected by a drought from 1968 to 1994, which killed the mangroves in the higher parts of the mudflats.
 The mangroves were also chopped down for their wood.

 The mangroves here are crucial to local people; fish, including shellfish, is the primary source of animal protein in Senegal.
 Household incomes are low because of ever-diminishing harvests of fish and shellfish after the loss of their mangrove habitat.
 The communities here also rely heavily on farming, growing ground nuts, maize and rice and collecting wild honey.